grickit/Gambot/README.md

   * The code is also well commented, and several example extensions and parsers are included.

 ## Contact ##
-  Contact me at: <thegrickit@gmail.com>
-  Include "Gambot" in the subject line.

   Bug reports at: <https://github.com/grickit/Gambot/issues>